Second order equation of motion for electromagnetic radiation back-reaction: The self-force function

 To formulate the fundamental condition, let us draw attention to that the self-force depends on the external force, $\Ls(\Lr,\Lu) = \Ls_\Lf (\Lr, \Lu)$.
 It is evident that there is no self-force without external action; this fact can be taken into account in two ways.

 First, we require that if $\Lf$ is zero in a neighborhood of a spacetime point $\Lrnull$ and four-velocity $\Lrdotnull$ then

 Second, it is plausible to expect that less action generates less reaction; consequently, we demand that if the external action tends to zero then the self-force must tend to zero, too.
-Specifically, we will consider the self-force function $\Ls_{\LLlam \Lf}$ for every $0\le \LLlam \le 1$ and will impose
+Specifically, we will consider the self-force function $\Ls_{\LLlam \Lf}$ for every $0\le \LLlam \le 1$ and will impose, in the pointwise sense,